 The Western Cape Association for Persons with Disabilities (APD) is a nonprofit organisation, affiliated to the National Council for Persons with Physical Disabilities in South Africa.
 The Western Cape APD serves as a pro-active forum for the advancement of persons with physical disabilities so as to enable them to attain their maximum level of independence and integration into the community, and is active in the prevention of physical disablement.

 Western Cape APD seeks to appoint a Maintenance and Technical Officer, based in Bridgetown (Cape Town APD), Western Cape.

 Organisation of African Youth (OAYouth) was formed in 2009, conforming to the provisions of African Youth Charter, which was adopted by the African Union.
 The Charter defines African youth as people between the ages of 15 and 35.
 Membership to OAYouth is open to individuals and youth organisations, that are working to empower youth on any issues.

 A proposed code of governance for non-profit organisations (NPOs) in South Africa has been released for public comment.
 The draft Independent Code of Good Governance for Non-Profit Organisations in South Africa aims to encourage best governance practice and was initiated by a group of NPOs at a Civil Society Consultative Forum meeting held in August 2010.
-They recognised the need for South African civil society to formulate and adopt its own distinct code rather than be regulated by government or corporate sector codes.

 The Organisation of African Youth (OAYouth) is the youth platform for information exchange, forum for debate on African issues and a network of future political, corporate, academic, literary, religious and traditional leaders in all African contexts.